×

 14. Good night — おやすみ

-Japanese people tend to not say good night commonly to friends and colleagues.
-In fact, it’s likely you won’t ever hear this phrase, yet it’s good to know because family members say it to one another and so do people involved in a romantic relationship.
+Japanese people don’t commonly say good night to friends and colleagues—in fact, it’s possible you won’t ever hear this phrase!
+Still, it’s good to know because family members say it to one another, along with people involved in a romantic relationship.

 15. I’m leaving home — 行って来ます